Orion (spacecraft): Funding history and planning

 In late 2015, the Orion program was assessed at a 70% confidence level for its first crewed flight by 2023, but in January 2024 NASA announced plans for a first crewed flight of Orion no earlier than September 2025.
-This has subsequently been updated to a first crewed flight with Orion, on mission Artemis II, no earlier than April 2026.
+This has subsequently been updated to a first crewed flight with Orion, on mission Artemis II, which launched on April 1, 2026.

 In 2016, the NASA manager of exploration systems development said that Orion, SLS, and supporting ground systems should cost "US$2 billion or less" annually.
 NASA will not provide the cost per flight of Orion and SLS, with associate administrator William H. Gerstenmaier stating "costs must be derived from the data and are not directly available.
 This was done by design to lower NASA's expenditures" in 2017.
 As of 2020, there were no NASA estimates for the Orion program recurring yearly costs once operational, for a certain flight rate per year, or for the resulting average costs per flight.
-A production and operations contract awarded to Lockheed Martin in 2019 indicated NASA will pay the prime contractor $900 million for the first three Orion capsules and $633 million for the following three.
+A production and operations contract awarded to Lockheed Martin in 2019 indicated NASA will pay the prime contractor $900 million for the first three Orion capsules and $633 million for the next three.
 For 2021 to 2025, NASA estimates yearly budgets for Orion from $1.4 to $1.1 billion.

-Potential Orion program cancellation
+Attempted cancellation of Orion program

 On 2 May 2025, the Trump administration released its fiscal year 2026 budget proposal for NASA, which calls for terminating the Orion and SLS programs after Artemis III.
 The budget allocates funding for a program to transition to "more cost-effective commercial systems".

-Ground test articles, mockups, and boilerplates

-NASA and U.S. DoD personnel familiarize themselves with a Navy-built, 18,000 lb Orion mock-up in a test pool at the Naval Surface Warfare Center's Carderock Division in Potomac, Maryland.
+However, this proposal was rejected by Congress on July 2025, favoring the continuation of the program alongside the SLS and the Lunar Gateway.